CarInsurance.com Insights

 What are the car insurance requirements for sedans?

 The insurance requirements for sedans are the same as for other types of vehicles.
-Below are the car insurance options when you have a sedan, but keep in mind that these are not all legal requirements, which vary by state:
+Below are the car insurance options, but keep in mind that these are not all legal requirements, which vary by state:

 • Liability: If you injure another person or damage their property while at the wheel of your sedan, bodily injury liability and property damage liability will help cover damages up to your policy’s limits.
 Liability coverage is required in most U.S. states.